apache/fluo-website/tour/basic-read-write.md

 title: Read and Write Data
 ---

-The following example shows basic code for writing data using Fluo and then reading it back out.
-To run this code, modify `src/main/java/ft/Main.java` in the [Fluo Tour git repository][1] and run it by following the instructions in the repository.
+The following  shows Java code for writing and reading data using Fluo.
+In your local clone, modify the `exercise(MiniFluo, FluoClient)` function in [src/main/java/ft/Main.java][main].
+Then run `ft.Main` as previously mentioned.

 ```java
   private static void exercises(MiniFluo mini, FluoClient client) {